thomas-callahan-collibra/aem-sh/README.md

 # aem.sh

 Single-file shell script for local AEM development on latest macOS (M1).
 No other platform is tested, but feel free to extend and open a PR.
 The script:

 * uses the `~/aem-sdk` directory,
 * uses default ports `4502`, `4503`,
 * sets corresponding JVM debugger ports at `45020`, `45030`,
 * doubles the memory allocation,
-* adds a `local` runmode
+* and adds a `local` runmode.
-* and has a bunch of pretty colors!

 ## Dependencies

-The script does not manage dependencies.
-They are:
+Ensure the following dependency requirements are met.

 * Java JDK 11:
 ```